ardatan/graphql-mesh/website/docs/recipes/build-mesh-artifacts.md

 You can use the Mesh `GraphQLSchema` instance to query your data from your application code by using `getBuiltMesh` with your configuration object.

-This will return for your a modified version of GraphQL's `execute`, so you can use it directly to fetch your data:
+This will return for your modified version of GraphQL's `execute`, so you can use it directly to fetch your data:

 ```js
 const { getBuiltMesh } = require('./.mesh');